Trends in contact centres to 2025: anticipating a focus on automation

 The reason that businesses have not done more to drive ROI from digital migration is because, until now, the main driver has been the customer experience rather than the cost-to-serve.
 Digital channels are cheaper than voice, so the focus has been on retaining competitiveness as the consumer expects to be able to use digital and voice channels interchangeably.

-Implementing an omnichannel experience therefore remains the #1 investment aspiration for contact centre decision makers according to Contact Babel’s 2022 Decision Maker Guide, as a failure to offer this will represent obsolescence for many service providers.
+Implementing an omnichannel experience has now been the #1 investment aspiration for contact centre decision makers for 8 consecutive years according to Contact Babel’s 2023 CX Decision-Makers Guide, as a failure to offer this will represent obsolescence for many service providers.
 Motives are to ensure that customers’ experiences meet expectations, and that the organisation retains a single view of the customer.
 Both are becoming a near defacto standard of modern customer experiences for medium and larger businesses, so we do not expect this drive to stop, despite economic conditions.

 However, with that economic situation changing, we might also expect a reinvigorated focus on automation due to acute cost pressures as well as the acute difficulty in finding new agents.